CSCfi/csc-user-guide/docs/data/sensitive-data/sd-apply.md

 - **Rejected**.
 To see why your application was rejected, navigate the application and select View.
 Data Access Committee comments will be shown in the Events section.

 - **Returned**.
 If the data owner needs additional information regarding your application, they can return your application to you.
-To edit the application, follow the link in the email or log in to SD Apply, navigate to the application, and select View.
+To edit the application, follow the link in the email or log in to SD Apply, navigate to the application, and select *View*.
 You can see the comments of the Data Access Committee in the Events section.
-Then, make the changes and select Send application.
+Then, make the changes and select *Send application*.

 - **Revoked**.
 Your Application, and thus your access rights, have been revoked by the Data Access Committee.